Training structure

 Faculty of Science

-The 4-6 month internship must be carried out in a research laboratory or company specializing in extractive or separative chemistry, recycling chemistry, radiochemistry, materials chemistry or process chemistry.
-Students will have the opportunity to carry out this end-of-study internship in academic research laboratories or industrial establishments.
-Subject to prior approval by the teaching staff (internship subject in line with Master's courses and suitable environment/means), students may seek a host team in an academic environment in the institutes of the Chemistry Pole of the University of Montpellier, in academic laboratories outside the University of Montpellier (in France or abroad) or in the private sector (in France or abroad).
+The internship, lasting 4 to 6 months, must be carried out in a research laboratory or a company specializing in extractive or separative chemistry, recycling chemistry, radiochemistry, materials chemistry, or process chemistry.
+Students will therefore have the opportunity to complete this end-of-study internship in academic research laboratories or industrial establishments.
+Subject to prior approval by the teaching team (internship topic related to the master's program and adequate environment/resources), students may seek a host team in an academic setting at the institutes of the Chemistry Department of the University of Montpellier, in academic laboratories outside the University of Montpellier (in France or abroad), or in the private sector (in France or abroad).

 Admission